 From a lower cost of living and housing prices to a booming and diverse labor market, Texas has a lot to offer.
-People who already live in Texas also like: 82% of people born in Texas choose to stay there.
+People who already live in Texas also like it, as 82% of people born in the state choose to stay there.
 Another reason their salaries go further in Texas is the lack of an income tax.
 This incentive draws people to the state with the hope of keeping a larger portion of their income.

 Combined with the low cost of living, the lack of income taxes makes it easier to live the way you want in Texas.
 You can safely enjoy great jobs, great salaries, and a low cost of living.
 Despite its booming population, Texas is a safe place to live.
 In particular, you can consider cities such as Plano, Cedar Park, Georgetown and Allen, as well as the many neighborhoods in big cities, such as Austin, that are reputed to be ideal for families and safety.
 Half of the 10 fastest-growing cities in the U.

 S. are in Texas, according to new figures.
 Why?
 However, Kotkin says that Texas has a lot of blue-collar and high-paying jobs for college graduates, although people looking for very high-paying jobs are likely headed to Seattle, San Francisco and New York.I started with a list of 16,847 places that have a population of more than 1000 people.
 JobsFirst, I narrowed my search to places with low unemployment and upper middle incomes because no one wants to move to a place where all businesses are closing.
 Next, I looked for places that seemed more likely to get rid of the worst ravages of climate change, unlike my current home state, California.